 All fouls committed by a team that result in a direct free-kick or a penalty in one half of the game are counted together; these are so-called accumulated fouls.
-Once a sixth accumulated foul has been committed, teams are awarded a free-kick without a wall on the second penalty mark, which is ten metres from goal and four metres behind the first penalty spot.
-If the foul was made between the byline and the second penalty mark, the free-kick may be taken closer to the goal.
+Once a sixth accumulated foul has been committed, teams are awarded a free-kick without a wall on the second penalty mark, which is ten meters from goal and four metres behind the first penalty spot.
+If the foul was made between the byline and the second penalty mark, the free-kick may be taken closer to the goal where the fould was commited.
 If a match goes to extra time the accumulated fouls from the second half remain valid and any further fouls are added to the tally.

 A futsal ball is weighted and has approximately 30% less bounce than a standard soccer ball.
 The adult league will use a size 4 futsal ball.